+The worldwide medical community is converging on Miami Beach for the largest and most comprehensive trade show in the United States, featuring medical manufacturers from all over the globe.
 Attorney Jen Diaz will be presenting the first seminar "How to Effectively Resolve Typical U.S. Food and Drug Administration (FDA) and U.S. Customs and Border Protection (CBP) Issues for Medical Devices" at the FIME Show at 10:00 AM on Wednesday, August 8, 2012.

 On August 14, 2009, Peter Quinter and Jennifer Diaz will speak at the annual FIME conference taking place at the Miami Beach Convention Center.
 We will discuss "How to Effectively Resolve Typical U.S. Food and Drug Administration (FDA) and U.S. Customs and Border Protection (CBP) Issues for Medical Devices."